andy97guan/academic-kickstart/content/project/Deep learning asset pricing/index.md

 # Project summary to display on homepage.
 summary = """

  1).
-Developed 3 different deep learning networks (FFN\RNN\GAN) by PyTorch and compared the performance of differnet models in Predictive and variation explaining ability<br>
+Developed 3 different deep learning networks (FFN\RNN\GAN) by PyTorch and compared the performance of differnet models in Predictive and variation explaining ability
- 2).
-Our GAN neural network is constructed using the idea of SDF and GMM method

  """